Nov 29 2008

 As the temperatures begin to fall, continue to water evergreens as often as once a week, as long as the air temperature is above freezing.
 This is especially important for recently planted or transplanted trees and shrubs.
 Remember to stop watering once the temperature dips below freezing as ice formation can damage evergreens.

-Fall is also good time to feed your large evergreens.
-Spruce, yew, hemlock and juniper need nutrients at their roots, making fertilizer spikes such as Miracle-Gro Evergreen Fertilizer Spikes 12-10-10 a good choice.
+Fall is also a good time to feed your large evergreens.
+Spruce, yew, hemlock, and juniper need nutrients at their roots, making fertilizer spikes such as Miracle-Gro Evergreen Fertilizer Spikes 12-10-10 a good choice.
 For broadleaf evergreens like rhododendrons, use something like Miracle-Gro Evergreen Tree and Shrub Food, which is specially formulated for these acid-loving shrubs.

 Evergreens are susceptible to moisture loss from the drying effects of winter winds.
-Protect them from wind damage by erecting a screen made of burlap, shade cloth or similar material stapled to wooden stakes.
+Protect them from wind damage by erecting a screen made of burlap, shade cloth, or similar material stapled to wooden stakes.
 Sprays such as anti-desiccants or anti-transpirants can also help prevent winter moisture loss.
-These sprays, which can be used on both broad and narrow leaf evergreens, coat leaves with a clear film that does not interfere with plant growth, photosynthesis or other natural processes.
+These sprays, which can be used on both broad and narrow leaf evergreens, coat leaves with a clear film that does not interfere with plant growth, photosynthesis, or other natural processes.
 These products are available at your local nursery or garden centers and should be applied when the temperature is above freezing.

 Related posts: